dfinity/interface-spec/spec/index.md

 -   `/time` (natural):

-    All partial state trees include a timestamp, indicating the time at which the state is current.
+    All partial state trees include a timestamp, expressed in nanoseconds since 1970-01-01, indicating the time at which the state is current.

 ### Api boundary nodes information {#state-tree-api-bn}